 The case settled during mediation for $1.4 million dollars.

 Doctors Settles After Removing Neck Collar, Paralyzing Patient

-The plaintiff, age 64, was involved in a serious motor vehicle accident in April of 2004.
+The plaintiff, age 64, was involved in a serious motor vehicle accident.
 He was taken from the accident scene, by ambulance, to a local hospital.
 Multiple radiographic studies were ordered by the Emergency Room physician, including a CT scan with contrast, to evaluate the extent of the plaintiff’s head and neck injuries.
 The Emergency Room physician also ordered the application of a soft cervical collar to immobilize the patient’s cervical spine.
 On the second day of hospitalization, the plaintiff’s consulting neurosurgeon’s partner made rounds and removed the plaintiff’s soft collar.
 Upon transfer to a Level 1 trauma center within 1 week, the plaintiff was noted (for the first time) to be unable to move his legs or arms.
 An MRI confirmed the plaintiff had suffered a C6 – 7 disc and ligament injury and a CT scan showed a bilateral C6 – 7 facet disruption and retrolisthesis of C6 on C7.
 The plaintiff’s quadriplegia is permanent.